 Powder coating is a kind of finishing option for surfaces that includes a thin film to protect the surface against chemicals and corrosion.

+Mostly it’s a dry coating process that is today applied on metals in a variety of different types.
 Though parts of it are often given glossy finishes, textures, and colors to enhance its aesthetics, its main job is to protect the surface.

 Different Types of Powder Coating

 Powder coating can be broadly categorized into two types: thermoplastic and thermoset coatings.
 While thermoset powder creates a durable finish, thermoplastic coatings offer the advantage of being thicker, reversible, and reusable because when exposed to high heat these become liquid and malleable.

 Additionally, there are various types of specialized powder coatings within these categories that are formulated specifically for metallic surfaces.
 Some of these include:

 Epoxy is the first of its kind and was one of the original powder coatings to be used widely.
 It’s quite durable and has excellent corrosion and chemical resistance while providing exceptional hardness.

 Epoxy sticks to metal quite well due to the different pretreatments of the metal, offering its stellar adhesion.
 This usually involves sandblasting and phosphate.
 This type of powder coating is also easy to use and comes with a number of curing schedules, so you can find the one that works best with your timeline.

 The biggest downside of using epoxy powder is that it does not weather well.
 Exposure to the elements can cause it to chalk and fade in sunlight.
 It tends to start degrading in only a few months of exposure, making it better suited for indoor applications.